CharltonC/chrome-css-selector-capture/ref/test-report.md

       check if at least one overlay is present
-        ✓ should return true if mouseover element has been cached prior (at least one) ✓ should return false if mouseover element has not been cached prior Popup Dialog
+        ✓ should return true if mouseover element has been cached prior (at least one) ✓ should return false if mouseover element has not been cached prior toggle the locked state for the overlays
+        ✓ should toggle the locked state
+    Popup Dialog
       set dialog position relative to the popup container position ✓ should set align with dialog's bottom right